 BLACK HISTORY MONTH

-Black Americans have lived in Tompkins County since the late 1700s.
-The first recorded Black resident of the county was Richard Loomis, who was brought to the region enslaved by Robert McDowell in 1788.
+Black Americans have lived in Tompkins County since the early 1800's.
 In 1820 the Black population of Ithaca numbered only nine people, although more enslaved Black people lived and worked in the rural regions of the county.

 Slavery was abolished in New York State in 1827.
 The free Black population in the City of Ithaca began to grow in the early 1800s as more families and individuals self-liberated from slavery in the Southern states and traveled North on the Underground Railroad, which had multiple stations and checkpoints in Tompkins County.
 With the addition of passengers from the Underground Railroad, Ithaca's Black population grew to over 200 by 1860, and the Black neighborhoods of Southside and along Wheat Street (now Cleveland Avenue (Zoom in on HistoryForge to see all the Black households along Wheat Street in 1900)) became established in the community.